bluescan/tacentview/docs/cli.md

 ```
 tacentview -ca --op contrast[0.75] --paramsJPG 90
 ```
-Adjusts the image contrast to 0.75 and saves the adjusted images as jpg files (auto-renaming them if they exist).
+Adjusts the contrast to 0.75 and saves the adjusted images as jpg files (auto-renaming them if they exist).
 A contrast value of 0.5 is neutral.
 Larger than 0.5 is more contrast up to a maximum of 1 (black and white).
 Lower than 0.5 is less contrast down to a minimum of 0 (all grey).
 Optional arguments not shown include the frame(s) to apply the adjustment to and which colour channels.
 The 90 is the quality setting from 1 to 100 for the jpg file.\
 \
 \
 **Example 19 - Brightness**
 ```
 tacentview -ca --op brightness[0.4] --paramsQOI 32 srgb
 ```
-Adjusts the image brightness to 0.4 and saves the adjusted images as qoi files (auto-renaming them if they exist).
+Adjusts the brightness to 0.4 and saves the adjusted images as qoi files (auto-renaming them if they exist).
 A brightness value of 0.5 is neutral.
 Larger than 0.5 is brighter up to a maximum of 1 (full white).
 Lower than 0.5 is dimmer down to a minimum of 0 (black).
 Optional arguments not shown include the frame(s) to apply the adjustment to and which colour channels.
 The `32 srgb` forces a 32-bit qoi to be generated in the sRGB colour-space.

 ---